eldargab/agent-next/README.md

 // Now we can use it

-// get some info about repo
+// get some info about agent-next github
-github
 .get('/repos/eldargab/agent-next')
 .end(function(err, msg) {